smyllykoski/IoT_perusteet/Lesson_1/README.md

 - LED turns on for 5–10 seconds, then turns off.
 - User presses button after LED goes off.
 - Serial console prints: `"Your reaction time was X milliseconds"` followed by `"Program complete."`

 ---

+<b>traffic_lights</b>

+<b>Overview:</b>
+This project simulates a traffic light system using an ESP32 with three LEDs (red, yellow, green), a push button, and a buzzer.
+- The traffic light sequence runs automatically in a loop.
+- When the button is pressed, the red light turns on and the buzzer sounds for a short period.

+<b>Files:</b>
+- **main.py** &mdash; Controls the traffic light sequence, button detection, and buzzer beep.
+- **diagram.json** &mdash; Wokwi wiring diagram showing LEDs, button, and buzzer connections.
+- **wokwi-project.txt** &mdash; Wokwi project link.

+<b>Hardware:</b>
+- ESP32
+- 3 LEDs (red, yellow, green)
+- 3 resistors (220–330 Ω)
+- Push button
+- Buzzer
+- Jumper wires

+<b>Wiring:</b>
+1. Connect each LED anode to GPIO pins:
+   - Red to GPIO15
+   - Yellow to GPIO14
+   - Green to GPIO13
+   Each LED goes through a resistor to GND.
+2. Connect button to GPIO16 with internal pull-down enabled.
+3. Connect buzzer to GPIO12 with GND.

+<b>How to run (Wokwi):</b>
+1. Open Wokwi and load the project using `wokwi-project.txt` or `diagram.json`.
+2. Run the simulation.
+3. Observe the traffic light sequence: red → red+yellow → green → yellow.
+4. Press the button to trigger the buzzer and red light.

+<b>Expected behavior:</b>
+- LEDs cycle through the traffic light pattern with the configured timings:
+  - Red: 2 s
+  - Red + Yellow: 2 s
+  - Green: 5 s
+  - Yellow: 2 s
+- Pressing the button:
+  - Red LED turns on
+  - Buzzer sounds for ~2 seconds
+  - Sequence continues normally after.

+---

+<b>turn_led_on_with_button</b>

+<b>Overview:</b>
+This project demonstrates how to control an LED using a push button with an ESP32.
+- When the button is pressed, the LED turns on.
+- When the button is released, the LED turns off.

+<b>Files:</b>
+- **main.py** &mdash; Reads button state and controls the LED accordingly.
+- **diagram.json** &mdash; Wokwi wiring diagram showing LED and button connections.
+- **wokwi-project.txt** &mdash; Wokwi project link.

+<b>Hardware:</b>
+- ESP32
+- LED
+- 220–330 Ω resistor for LED
+- Push button
+- Jumper wires

+<b>Wiring:</b>
+1. Connect LED anode to GPIO18 via a resistor; cathode to GND.
+2. Connect button to GPIO13; internal pull-up is enabled in code.

+<b>How to run (Wokwi):</b>
+1. Open Wokwi and load the project using `wokwi-project.txt` or `diagram.json`.
+2. Run the simulation.
+3. Press the button: LED should turn on while pressed and off when released.

+<b>Expected behavior:</b>
+- LED turns ON when button is pressed (button value = 0 due to pull-up).
+- LED turns OFF when button is released.

+---